 This may cause a fire when you are not home.
 That could end in the loss of your coop and even your chickens.

 Items You Need

-1. Energy saving curly light bulb (mainly because I want to keep the electric bill at a minimum.
-A regular light bulb will add about $15 to $20 to your bill)
+Energy-saving light bulb (mainly because I want to keep the electric bill at a minimum.
+A regular poultry heat light bulb will add about $10 to $15 to your electric bill)

-Or you can install a timer that you plug the timer into the outlet then plug your lamp into the timer.
+Or you can install a timer that you plug into the outlet (or extension cord) then plug your lamp into the timer.
 If you choose to use a timed light, you want to ensure that your chicken gets 14 hours of total light per day.
 I usually set the timer to come on in the early morning.

 Consider Her Laying Years